convox/praxis/docs/getting-started.md

 ### Install the development platform

-Your applications will run on a private platform called a "Rack".
-While your production Rack will likely run on a cloud infrastructure provider like AWS, you can also install a "local" Rack on your development computer.
+Your applications will run on a private platform called a *Rack*.
+While your production Rack will likely run on a cloud infrastructure provider like AWS, you can also install a Rack on your development computer.
 This makes it easy to achieve dev/prod parity.

-To install a local development Rack you first need to install Docker.
+To install a local Rack you'll first need to install Docker.
 The free Docker Community Edition can be found for your OS [here](https://www.docker.com/community-edition).

 Once you have Docker up and running you can use `cx` to install a local Rack: